LANDIS-II-Foundation/Extension-Biomass-Succession/docs/index.md

 - The [LANDIS-II model v8.0](http://www.landis-ii.org/install) installed on your computer.
 - Example files (see below)

-# Download
+# Download the Extension

 The latest version can be downloaded [here](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Succession/blob/master/deploy/installer/LANDIS-II-V8%20Biomass%20Succession%207.0.0-setup.exe).
-To install it on your computer, just launch the installer.
+(Look for the download icon |_| in the upper right.)
+To install it on your computer, launch the installer.

 # Citation